General Structure and Ownership

 As the vertically integrated major utilities enjoyed a regional monopoly for nearly 50 years, the reality is that these major utilities (and their affiliates) continue to possess the dominant share of the retail market in their region.

-Consequently, from the beginning of the liberalisation of the retail sector, the question of how to secure an environment where new entrant electricity retailers can compete with major utility retailers has been an important issue.
-Among the unique aspects of Japan’s power industry is that while the government continues to establish regulations to address that issue, it also requires the major utilities to voluntarily develop solutions to support new entrant retailers.
+Consequently, from the beginning of the liberalisation of the retail sector, the question of how to secure an environment where new entrant electricity retailers will be put on an equal footing with major utility retailers has been an important issue.
+Among the unique aspects of Japan’s power industry is that while the government continues to establish regulations to address that issue, it also strongly encourages the major utilities to voluntarily develop solutions to support new entrant retailers.
 One example of these solutions is that major utilities voluntarily commit themselves to supplying their surplus electricity to JEPX at marginal cost and to perform wholesale transactions without discriminating between their group companies and others.

 Other unique characteristics of Japan’s power industry include the following:

 In Japan, an electricity retailer procures electricity by entering into a power purchase agreement with an electricity generator or through the electricity wholesale markets.
-JEPX is a main electricity wholesale market in Japan.
+JEPX is the electricity wholesale market in Japan.
 Trades available in JEPX as wholesale of electricity are:

 Market Trading in JEPX

-Forward market trading is trading of electricity supplied for a certain period starting on a day that is three or more days from the trade date, where traded time periods are one week, one month and one year, and orders are continuously executed in strict price and time priority (an order entered into the system at an earlier time must be executed in full before an order at the same price entered at a later time is executed).
+Forward market trading is the trading of electricity supplied for a certain period starting on a day that is three or more days from the trade date, where traded time periods are one week, one month and one year, and orders are continuously executed in strict price and time priority.
+An order entered into the system at an earlier time must be executed in full before an order at the same price entered at a later time is executed.

 Intraday market trading is trading of electricity supplied on a day for which spot trading is closed, where the minimum trading unit is 30 minutes and 50 kWh, and orders are continuously executed in strict price and time priority.